MadErstam/ioBroker.controme/README.md

 -->
 ### 0.5.7 (2025-02-22)
 * (MadErstam) Made adapter safe to handle different versions of API
+* (MadErstam) Switched from got to axios for future compatibility

 ### 0.5.6 (2025-02-21)
 * (MadErstam) Bugfixing regarding invalid API responses or invalid sensor values